Business readiness

 Why is it important for an event tomorrow?

-Having an up-to-date and comprehensive collection of all supplier agreements is important for an event tomorrow, as it helps:
+Having an up-to-date and comprehensive collection of all supplier agreements is important for an event (such as a capital raise or M&A), as it helps:

 • Keep a record of your company’s preferred suppliers and understand their share in the overall procurement expenditure